 In addition to their benefits for athletes, nitric oxide supplements may be helpful for people who live with conditions like high blood pressure, high cholesterol, or other issues that impact the cardiovascular, respiratory, circulatory, and immune systems — but you must speak with your doctor first.
 More research is needed to further substantiate these claims.

 Nitric oxide supplements are designed for healthy adults.
-Their capacity to affect blood pressure is the root of their riskiest side effects, especially if you take nitric oxide supplements alongside medication designed to address cardiovascular issues.
+Their capacity to affect blood pressure is the main concerning side effect, especially if you take nitric oxide supplements alongside medication designed to address cardiovascular issues (such as erectile dysfunction medications).

-If you take regular medication or live with a chronic condition, a nitric oxide booster may not be a good idea for you.
-Avoid them until you speak with a doctor first.
+If you take regular medications or live with a chronic condition, a nitric oxide booster may not be a good idea for you.
+Avoid them at first until you speak with a doctor.
 Those who are pregnant or nursing should also avoid these supplements.
-Some specific types of medication (like those that include nitrates) can lead to adverse reactions when taking nitric oxide supplements.
+Some specific types of medication (like those that include nitrates) can lead to adverse reactions when taking nitric oxide supplements, such as an unsafe drop in blood pressure.
 If you take medicine for chest pain or erectile dysfunction, avoid these supplements until you consult a doctor.

 We think it’s always a good idea to check with your doctor or nutritionist before starting a nitric oxide supplement.
 (By the way, this is generally true for all supplements.)